Oscar Tang: Family and personal life

-In 1960, Tang married Frances Young.
+In 1960, Tang married fellow Chinese-American Frances "Frankie" Young.
+Young was the daughter of Juliana Young Koo, sister of Shirley Young, and also a stepdaughter of the Chinese diplomat Wellington Koo.
 She graduated from Skidmore College in 1961.
 In later years, she was a philanthropist who specialized in landmark preservation.
 In 1992, she died at the age of 53 from cancer.
 A gallery at the Metropolitan Museum of Art is named after her, as is the Tang Art Museum at Skidmore College, her alma mater.
-She was a stepdaughter of the Chinese diplomat Wellington Koo.
+They had four children, son Kevin and daughters Tracy Lynn, Dana, and Kristin.
+Tracy married Stephen Timothy Limpe, also Chinese-American through his mother Emily Ting Limpe, in 1990.
+Tracy now is a philanthropist and the chairman of the board at the Masters School in Dobbs Ferry, NY, her alma mater (’80, P’18).
+Dana Tang, an architect, married Andrew Haid Darrell, grandson of Norris Darrell, in 1998.

+Tang's second marriage, to Argie Ligeros, a yoga instructor from Vail, Colorado, ended in divorce.